 How we do the search and what you get back

-If you give us a DNA sequence, we will do the search using bowtie2.
-We index your sequence as the database, and then stream the sampled SRA data against your sequences.
-We return a bam file that has your alignments in them and you can use standard software to process.
+file that has your alignments in them and you can use standard software to process.
 Note that we do not store the sequences that did not match, so you only get the sequences that match your query.
 We also have some downstream processing workflows that we are happy to share with you.

 If you give us a protein sequence, we use Diamond to perform the searches, and provide you with a the alignment output files from diamond.